Use JuiceFS on DigitalOcean

 1. Install JuiceFS client

-We currently using Ubuntu Server 20.04, execute the following commands in sequence to install the latest version of the client.
+We currently using Ubuntu Server 20.04, execute the following command to install the latest version of the client.

 $ juicefs